proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ### Use Rust (instead of `html!{}` macro) whenever possible.

-Yew provide a ways to create components using the `html!{}` macro, i.e:
+Yew provides a way to create components using the `html!{}` macro, i.e:

 ```
 html!{<div class="pwt-color-scheme-primary" onclick=|_| { ... }>{"Click me!"}</div>}